microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

-While it is understood that reordering at `TraceRay` and `CallShader` is done at the discretion of the driver, `HitObject::TraceRay` and `HitObject::Invoke` are intended to be used in conjunction with `ReorderThread`.
+While it is understood that reordering at `TraceRay` and `CallShader` is done at the discretion of the driver, `HitObject::TraceRay` and `HitObject::Invoke` are intended to be used in conjunction with `TryReorderThread`.
-Reordering at `HitObject::TraceRay` and `HitObject::Invoke` is permitted but the driver should minimize its efforts to reorder for hit coherence and instead prioritize reordering through `ReorderThread`.
+Reordering at `HitObject::TraceRay` and `HitObject::Invoke` is permitted but the driver should minimize its efforts to reorder for hit coherence and instead prioritize reordering through `TryReorderThread`.

-Some implementations may achieve best performance when `HitObject::TraceRay`, `ReorderThread`, and `HitObject::Invoke` are called back-to-back.
+Some implementations may achieve best performance when `HitObject::TraceRay`, `TryReorderThread`, and `HitObject::Invoke` are called back-to-back.
 This case is semantically equivalent to DXR 1.0 `TraceRay` but with defined reordering characteristics.
-The back-to-back combination of `ReorderThread` and `HitObject::Invoke` may similarly see a performance benefit on some implementations.
+The back-to-back combination of `TryReorderThread` and `HitObject::Invoke` may similarly see a performance benefit on some implementations.

-For performance reasons, it is crucial that the DXIL-generating compiler does not move non-uniform resource access across reorder points in general, and across `ReorderThread` in particular.
+For performance reasons, it is crucial that the DXIL-generating compiler does not move non-uniform resource access across reorder points in general, and across `TryReorderThread` in particular.
 It should be assumed that the shader will perform the access where coherence is maximized.

 ---